- Normal precautions

 Caution should be exercised when entering Georgia as foreign nationals have been detained on arrival for possession of medicines that would not normally be problematic in other countries.
 You are advised to carry a doctor’s prescription if you intend to travel with prescription medicine and to declare the medications on your Custom Declaration Form.

-Because there is no resident Irish Embassy in Georgia, we are limited in the help as can offer you in an emergency situation.
-However, if you need assistance, please contact the Irish Embassy in Sofia.
+Because there is no resident Irish Embassy in Georgia, we are limited in the help we can offer you.
+However if you need assistance in an emergency, please contact the Honorary Consul – Mr Jeffrey Kent – or the Irish Embassy in Sofia.

 EU Directive on Consular Protection